skovy/skovy.dev/content/blog/hello-gatsby-goodbye-medium/index.md

 ---

 For the past two years or so I've semi-regularly wrote and published content on Medium.
-Most of the content relates to my experience and opinions on various frontend tech or patterns: React, TypeScript, CSS Modules, Design Systems and the like.
+Most of the content relates to my experience and thoughts on various frontend technology and patterns: React, TypeScript, CSS Modules, Design Systems and the like.
 I've found taking the time to write fairly rewarding.

 1. Many of my posts are inspired from questions I once had or hear from others.
-This requires that I understand the question and the nuances in order to get to (_what I believe to be_) the answer and what the _important_ details are versus details that only add fluff.
+This requires that I research existing content or tools to gain a better understanding and some of the nuances in order to get to the important details.
 By the end, I usually have a much better understanding by taking the time to think slowly and more critically.
-If asked a related question in the future I can provide a quick answer, but easily follow-up with a link to the more detailed post to provide a more in-depth answer.
+If asked a related question in the future I can provide a quicker answer, but easily follow-up with the more detailed post to provide a more in-depth answer.
-1. It feels great being able to help and (_hopefully_) provide value others.
+1. It feels great being able to help and (_hopefully_) provide value to others.
 1. It requires that I intentionally take the time to write; something usually touted as a key skill.
 1. It can lead to cool opportunities like
    [discussing TypeScript on the React Roundup](https://devchat.tv/react-round-up/rru-044-typescript-with-spencer-miskoviak/) podcast.